 And it’s the ability to choose between these different movements that really sets these FreeStride Trainers apart from most other ellipticals.

-That said, some users have mentioned that it can be a little challenging to switch movement patterns during workouts and that you sometimes have to basically stop and start the other movement.
+That said, some may find it a little challenging to switch movement patterns during workouts and that you sometimes have to basically stop and start the other movement.

 This isn’t a huge issue, but the transitions might take a little getting used to.